bhumigodiwala/Trojan-Map-Application/report.md

 ## Step 7: Find Nearby

-Given a attribute name C, a location name L and a number r and k, this finds at most k locations in attribute C on the map near L(do not include L) with the range of r and returns a vector of string ids.
-The order of locations should from nearest to farthest.
+Given a attribute name C, a location name L and a number r and k, this function finds at most k locations in attribute C on the map near L(do not include L) with the range of r and returns a vector of string ids.

+IT returns a list of locations based on the attributes and the nearby input location within a particular radius from the input location
+The output locations are ordered from nearest to farthest order.
+Time Complexity: **O(mn)**

 ```c++
 std::vector<std::string> TrojanMap::FindNearby(std::string attributesName, std::string name, double r, int k);